 However, at lower levels in the organization (that are more price-sensitive), traditional 360 feedback can work very well.
 In either case, feedback is critical.
 It is impossible to get evaluated on changed behavior if there is no agreement on what behavior needs to be changed!

-4) Reach agreement on key behaviors for change.
+4) Reach agreement on key behaviours for change.
 As I have become more experienced, my approach has become simpler and more focused.
-I generally recommend picking only 1-3 key areas for behavioral change with each client.
+I generally recommend picking only 1-3 key areas for behavioural change with each client.
 This helps ensure maximum attention to the most important behavior.

 My clients and their managers (unless my client is the CEO) agree upon the desired behavior for change.
 This ensures that I won’t spend a year working with my clients and have their managers determine that we have worked on changing the wrong behavior!